Heart Disease Awareness Medical ID Bracelet

 CARDIAC CONDITIONS, PACEMAKER,

 STENTS AND TRANSPLANTS

 More issues to consider...

 Blood thinners: Coumadin, Eliquis, Warfarin, Xarelto and Plavix are especially critical due to possible internal bleeding.

 Heart transplants (TX) present complex conditions with immunosuppressant drugs that can react to emergency meds.

-Special conditions: AFIB, CABG, CHF, LBBB, LVAD and damaged Pacemakers, etc. require specific warnings.
+Special conditions: AFIB, CABG, CHF, LBBB, LVAD and MRI issues with Pacemakers require specific warnings.